Polarx-YZ/Synthesizer-V-Scripts/README.md

 # Synthesizer-V-Scripts
-Scripts for use in Synthesizer V Pro
+Scripts for use in Synthesizer V Studio Pro

+## Scripts
+### Lyric Manipulation
+- ? to -
+- VCV to CV